 TGbe Editor to make changes in Subclause 3.2 in TGbe D4.1

-disabled link: A setup link of a non-AP MLD to which no TID is mapped neither in downlink nor in uplink (see 35.3.7.2 (TID-To-Link Mapping (TTLM)(#19941))).
+disabled link: A setup link (#19127)between an AP MLD and an associated non-AP MLD to which no TID is mapped neither in downlink nor in uplink (see 35.3.7.2 (TID-To-Link Mapping (TTLM)(#19941))).

 …

-enabled link: A setup link of a non-AP MLD to which at least one TID is mapped either in downlink or in uplink (see 35.3.7.2 (TID-To-Link Mapping (TTLM)(#19941))).
+enabled link: A setup link (#19127)between an AP MLD and an associated non-AP MLD to which at least one TID is mapped either in downlink or in uplink (see 35.3.7.2 (TID-To-Link Mapping (TTLM)(#19941))).

 …

-enhanced multi-link multi-radio (EMLMR) operation: [EMLMR operation] A mode of operation that allows a non-access point (non-AP) multi-link device (MLD) with multiple receive chains to listen on a set of enabled links when the corresponding (#19474)non-AP stations (STAs) affiliated with the non-AP MLD are in awake state for an initial frame sent by an AP affiliated with an AP MLD to one of the receiving non-AP STAs in a physical layer (PHY) protocol data unit (PPDU) whose Nss satisfy that receiving non-AP STA’s receiving capabilities, followed by frame exchanges that satisfy the MCS, Nss capabilities in EMLMR mode on the link on which the initial frame was received.
+enhanced multi-link multi-radio (EMLMR) operation: [EMLMR operation] A mode of operation that allows a non-access point (non-AP) multi-link device (MLD) with multiple receive chains to listen on a set of enabled links when the corresponding (#19474)non-AP stations (STAs) affiliated with the non-AP MLD are in (#19473)the awake state for an initial frame sent by an AP affiliated with an AP MLD to one of the receiving non-AP STAs in a physical layer (PHY) protocol data unit (PPDU) whose Nss satisfy that receiving non-AP STA’s receiving capabilities, followed by frame exchanges that satisfy the MCS, Nss capabilities in EMLMR mode on the link on which the initial frame was received.